NVSL/cfiddle/docs/source/index.rst

 4. Easy, unified parameter and data gathering across building and running code.
 5. Works great with `Pandas <https://pandas.pydata.org/>`_ and  `Jupyter Notebook/Lab <https://jupyter.org/>`_   .

-The best way to learn about Fiddle is to try it.
-You can `run the examples <https://mybinder.org/v2/gh/NVSL/fiddle/main?labpath=README.ipynb>`_ (this can take a while to load).
+The best way to learn about CFiddle is to try it.
+You can `run the examples <https://mybinder.org/v2/gh/NVSL/cfiddle/main?labpath=README.ipynb>`_ (this can take a while to load).

 Installation
 ------------

-Installation instructions are in `the README <https://github.com/NVSL/fiddle>`_.
+Installation instructions are in `the README <https://github.com/NVSL/cfiddle>`_.

 Example
 -------

-The basic workflow for Fiddle is to compile some code using :func:`fiddle.build`, execute it using :func:`fiddle.run()`, and then examine results.
+The basic workflow for CFiddle is to compile some code using :func:`cfiddle.build`, execute it using :func:`cfiddle.run()`, and then examine results.

 Here's an example to set the stage before we describe the key functions below.